GoodNotes/interviews/software-engineering.md

 ===

 This is an introductory coding challenge to evaluate candidates interested in joining the team at GoodNotes.
-It is meant to be fun and short (<2 hrs typically) and introduce some of the engineering challenges at GoodNotes.
+It is meant to be fun and short (<4 hrs typically) and introduce some of the engineering challenges at GoodNotes.
+This challenge has now been replaced with a short Hackerrank test, but we keep it here to give you and idea of some of the problems we like to solve and a core element of our technology.

 ### Introduction